 Welcome to this overview of Streamr’s ecosystem growth over 2019.
 This blog is intended to provide a recap of the project’s current state, share some of the major events that happened during last year, and also highlight some of the successful steps we took in order to grow the number of developers who have made a serious investment in the Streamr stack.

 Let me start by asking a pretty central question.
-What kind of ecosystem has Streamr being trying to create?
-For over a year now, building Streamr’s ecosystem has been my core focus, so this is something I should definitely be able to answer!
+What kind of ecosystem has Streamr been trying to create?
+For over a year now, building Streamr’s ecosystem has been my core focus.
 What we’ve envisioned as a thriving ecosystem is a collection of community members, developers and project owners who have a genuine shared interest in Streamr’s long-term progress.
 And this isn’t just about a shared interest in seeing, for example, the worth of DATA tokens rise as the technology improves.

 So what makes this ecosystem different from a general token holder community?
 We want to offer participants the opportunity to actively contribute to Streamr’s development in parallel with the advancement of their own project and business ideas.
 For this, I believe people need to have a real sense of control over how their own personal goals can be realised in conjunction with our shared ones.
-In other words, being too rigid, dictatorial or demanding around what a project will support in its ecosystem is a recipe for failure.
-The mistake, which I’ve seen play out in the past, is to think that external developers are like children to be educated, as opposed to partners to support.
 This ethos is one I’ve tried to weave into every external relationship I’ve developed over the last year.

-Before I dove into external outreach, we had to build our foundations.
+Before focusing on external outreach and community run pilots, we had to build our foundations first.
 So from 2018 to mid-2019 we put a lot of effort and focus on building out the tech foundational layers for Streamr.
 We needed to provide the necessary tools for other teams and developers to build on top of the Streamr stack.

 It is why we released a hugely improved Core app (both in terms of look and functionality), a working p2p Network, and an early alpha version of Community Products.
 Only once those steps were taken could we really reach out and start attracting those builders who will go on to shape the next era of the data economy.